 Frets are the raised metal strips running the full length of the fretboard against which the strings are pressed to produce the notes.
 Frets made from Nickel Silver are used on most top instruments.
 Other common choices for the fret materials are stainless steel and Evo.
 Inexpensive guitars may use brass.

-Frets have two main parts - the crown and the tang.
+Frets have two main parts – the crown and the tang.
 The crown is the exposed part of the fret, while the tang holds the fret onto the fretboard.
-The size and shape of these two components are changed in different types of guitars and to cater to the playing preferences of the players.
+The size and shape of these two components are changed in different types of guitars to cater to the playing preferences of the players.

 Inlays are the decorative markers on the fretboard to assist the players in seeing the position of their fretting fingers.
 These may be in the form of simple dots or complex and decorative designs.

-Strings come in different materials, construction, and gauges for different types of guitars, lower higher strings.
+Strings come in different materials, construction, and gauges for different types of guitars, lower or higher strings.
 They are made up of nylon for classical guitars, steel for electric guitars, and steel, brass, or bronze for acoustic guitars.
 Lower strings have a core with fine brass or bronze wire wrapped around them to increase their mass and are called wound strings.
 Higher strings have just the core.

 Higher gauge strings exert more tension and require more force to press them against the fret.
 The heavier string will transmit more energy to the top of the guitar.

 The nut is located towards the headstock end of the neck.
 Different types of materials used for nuts is bone, ivory, ebony, metal, graphite, ceramics, epoxy resin products, hardwood, or plastic.
-The main functions of a nut are to support the crossing string, provide an anchor point for the vibrating length of the open strings, maintain equal spacing between all strings over the entire neck length, regulate string height above the fretboard, and defines the scale length
+The main functions of a nut are to support the crossing string, provide an anchor point for the vibrating length of the open strings, maintain equal spacing between all strings over the entire neck length, regulate string height above the fretboard, and define the scale length